bjori/vagrant-mongodb/README.md

     $ vagrant mongo primary --init-replicaset

-or
+and/or

     $ vagrant mongo primaryauth --init-replicaset

+To initialize the ReplicaSet for the authenticated environment.

 Creating users
 --------------

 To create a first time admin user on a standalone server run

     $ vagrant mongo standaloneauth -c -u adm -p pass --db admin

 or for ReplicaSet environment

     $ vagrant mongo primaryauth -c -u adm -p pass --db admin

 To create more users you have to authenticate using that admin user

     $ vagrant mongo standaloneauth -c -u user -p mypass --db mydb --authuser adm --authpass pass --authdb admin

 /etc/hosts
 ----------

-The ReplicaSets are configured using the hostnames defined in the Vagrantfile.
+The ReplicaSets are configured using the hostnames defined in the _Vagrantfile_.
-I recommend you add all these hosts to your local /etc/hosts (the servers themselfs already have).
+I recommend you add all these hosts to your local _/etc/hosts_ (the servers themselves already have).

 By default the following hostnames and IPs are used